Zongi93/imdb/README.md

 - Ability to view the latest films in a list.
 - Ability to sort films by release date.
+- Ability to view a film's details and its posted reviews.

 ## How to run